 Pathology of Breast Cancer

-Most breast cancers are epithelial tumors that develop from cells lining ducts or lobules; less common are nonepithelial cancers of the supporting stroma (eg, angiosarcoma, primary stromal sarcomas, phyllodes tumor).
+Most breast cancers are epithelial tumors (carcinomas) that develop from cells lining ducts or lobules; nonepithelial cancers of the supporting stroma (eg, angiosarcoma, primary stromal sarcomas, phyllodes tumor) are less common.

-Carcinoma in situ is proliferation of cancer cells within ducts or lobules and without invasion of stromal tissue.
+Carcinoma in situ is proliferation of cancer cells within ducts or lobules but without invasion of stromal tissue.
 There are 2 types:

-Ductal carcinoma in situ (DCIS): About 85% of carcinoma in situ are this type.
-DCIS is usually detected only by mammography.
+• Ductal carcinoma in situ (DCIS): DCIS refers to neoplastic epithelial lesions that are confined to the breast ducts; lesions may have varying histology and malignant potential.
+It is usually detected only by mammography.
 It may involve a small or wide area of the breast; if a wide area is involved, microscopic invasive foci may develop over time.
+DCIS accounts for approximately 20% of breast cancers (12).

-Lobular carcinoma in situ (LCIS): LCIS is often multifocal and bilateral.
-There are 2 types: classic and pleomorphic.
+• Lobular carcinoma in situ (LCIS): LCIS is often multifocal and is bilateral in approximately 20 to 60% of cases (3).
+There are 2 types: classic and pleomorphic (cells are larger and more atypical).
 Classic LCIS is not malignant but increases risk of developing invasive carcinoma in either breast.
-This nonpalpable lesion is usually detected via biopsy; it is rarely visualized with mammography.
+This nonpalpable lesion is usually suspected based on calcifications or a mass on mammography or ultrasonography and is diagnosed with biopsy.
 Pleomorphic LCIS behaves more like DCIS; it should be excised to negative margins.

 Invasive carcinoma is primarily adenocarcinoma.
-About 80% is the infiltrating ductal type; most of the remaining cases are infiltrating lobular.
+Approximately 75% are infiltrating ductal histology and 10% of the remaining cases are infiltrating lobular (4).

 Pathophysiology of Breast Cancer